MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Secure Provisioning & Transport Layer Security

-The PIC32MZW1 Curiosity boards are shipped with the WFI32 module variants that includes an on-board [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) secure element.
-Since [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) devices are pre-provisioned, the firmware can utilizes the on-chip certificate to securely authenticate with AWS IoT Core.
+The PIC32MZW1 Curiosity boards are shipped with the WFI32 module variants that include an on-board [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) secure element.
+Since [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) devices are pre-provisioned, the firmware can utilize the on-chip certificate to securely authenticate with AWS IoT Core.

-Server certificate verification is skipped to facilitate the use of the same demo code to easily connect with other cloud instances or custom MQTT brokers.
+Server certificate verification is skipped to facilitate using the same demo code to connect with other cloud instances or custom MQTT brokers easily.
 Please refer to Harmony3 documentation to learn more about peer certificate verification.

 ## Understanding the Device Shadow in AWS

 1. The AWS broker allows for the use of Shadow Topics.
-The Shadow Topics are used to retain a specific value within the Broker, so End-Device status updates can be managed.
+The Shadow Topics are used to retain a specific value within the Broker so that End-Device status updates can be managed.

-    - Shadow Topics are used to restore the state of variables, or applications.
+    - Shadow Topics are used to restore the state of variables or applications.

-    - Shadow Topics retain expected values, and report if Published data reflects a difference in value.
+    - Shadow Topics retain expected values and report if Published data reflects a difference in value.

-    - When difference exist, status of the delta is reported to those subscribed to appropriate topic messages.
+    - When difference exist the status of the delta is reported to those subscribed to appropriate topic messages.

 <!--p align="center">
 <img src="resources/media/image17.png"/>